gevious/joli-masters/analysis_code/README.md

     Company name, Annual excess return, PSR, D/E, MV, BV_MV xyz, (sum jan-dec 2002), value for dec 2001, ...

-There will only be 2 files, with each of the year's data being included in a single file.
-A blank linke should be left to clearly show the separation between years.
+There will only be 2 files, one for annual returns, and one for excess returns.
+A blank line should be left between years to clearly show the separation between years.
 The blank line may have the year in the first cell of the line.